antfu/shikiji/docs/guide/compat.md

 - CJS and IIFE builds are dropped.
 See [CJS Usage](/guide/install#cjs-usage) and [CDN Usage](/guide/install#cdn-usage) for more details.
 - `codeToHtml` uses [`hast`](https://github.com/syntax-tree/hast) internally.
 The generated HTML will be a bit different but should behave the same.
 - `css-variables` theme is not supported.
-Use the [dual themes](/guide/dual-themes) approach instead, or learn more at the [CSS variables theme](/guide/dynamic-theme#css-variables-theme).
+Use the [dual themes](/guide/dual-themes) approach instead, or learn more at the [Theme Colors Manipulation](/guide/theme-colors).

 ### Soft Breaking Changes